 Of course, if your child is struggling in school, you might need more assistance than a basic homework helper can provide.
 Hire a tutor who can help your child and provide more extensive academic support.

-Gillian Burdett is a freelance writer in New York's Adirondack region.
+Text source: Gillian Burdett is a freelance writer in New York's Adirondack region.
 Her writing focuses on current issues in education, public policy and family issues.
-Her work can be found here.